 “How is that?”
 I asked, panic starting to swell inside me.

 “It means they wanted him alive,” she said gesturing to the tipped cart.
-“They had tons of gold and supplies here to rob us.
-They came specifically for your Uncle.”
+“They had plenty of gold and supplies here to rob us.
+They came specifically for your uncle.”

 “Why?”
 I asked.
 “Why do they want my Uncle?”

 “Ransom, most likely,” she answered.
-“We must tip this cart back on its wheels and get what we can to Grand Hamlet.”
+“We must tip this cart back on its wheels and get what we can to Grandview.”

 “Shouldn’t we go after the kidnappers?”
 I asked, totally shaking now.